bonfacemasira/Quick-Movers-Website/README.md

 ## Setup/Installation Requirements
 Click on the link below to run and view the website https://github.com/bonfacemasira/Quick-Movers-Website
-## Known Bugs
-{Are there issues that have not yet been resolved that you want to let users know you know?
-Outline any issues that would impact use of your application.
-Share any workarounds that are in place. }
 ## Technologies Used
 HTML - To create the structure of the website

 CSS - To style the website
 ## Support and contact details
 Github: https://github.com/bonfacemasira
 Email: bonface.masira@student.moringaschool.com
 ### License
-Copyright (c) 2022 **Bonface Nyachuba Masira** Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:
+Copyright (c) 2022 **Bonface Nyachuba Masira**

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.